Have you seen ash whitefly infestations?

 Be on the lookout for symptoms and report them to Biosecurity Queensland.

 Call us 13 25 23

 Ash whitefly (Siphoninus phillyreae) is a pest of several horticultural crops and ornamental plants in Europe and north Africa.
-It has spread to the United States and New Zealand, and been detected in South Australia and New South Wales, Queensland, Tasmania, Northern Territory and Victoria (ref.
+It has spread to the United States and New Zealand, and been detected in South Australia, New South Wales, Queensland, Tasmania, Northern Territory and Victoria (ref.
 CABI 2013).